kareemknowscode/ca-economy-outages/README.md

 <iframe src="assets/plots/missingness analysis plots/nmar-analysis-tvd-plot.html" width=600 height=400 frameBorder=0></iframe>

 Wrapping up our test, we found that the p-value of the test  `p = 0.00099` is far below our significance level of 5%.
-From this, we rejected the null hypothesis, meaning that there is a high probability that the distributions we tested are different, which in turn implies that there is a high likelihood of the data being MAR.
+From this, we rejected the null hypothesis, meaning that there is a high probability that the distributions we tested are different, which in turn implies that there is a high likelihood of the missing data being dependent on the `‘CAUSE.CATEGORY’` column.

+#### ‘CAUSE.CATEGORY.DETAIL’  and ‘CLIMATE.CATEGORY’

+Null: The distribution of `‘CLIMATE.CATEGORY’` when `‘CAUSE.CATEGORY.DETAIL’` is missing is the same as the distribution of  `‘CLIMATE.CATEGORY’` when  `‘CAUSE.CATEGORY.DETAIL’` is not missing.
+Alternative: The distribution of `‘CLIMATE.CATEGORY’` when `‘CAUSE.CATEGORY.DETAIL’` is missing is different from the distribution of  `‘CLIMATE.CATEGORY’` when  `‘CAUSE.CATEGORY.DETAIL’` is not missing.

+Like our previous test, we used the TVD to compare each categorical distribution at the 5% significance level.

+This time, we shuffled the `’CLIMATE.CATEGORY’` column 1000 times.

+<iframe src="assets/plots/missingness analysis plots/nmar-analysis-tvd2-plot.html" width=600 height=400 frameBorder=0></iframe>

+For this hypothesis test, we found that the p-value of the test p = 0.501 is greater than our than the significance level which we tested at.
+We fail to reject the null hypothesis in this case, implying a high probability that the `‘CAUSE.CATEGORY.DETAIL’` does not depend on the `‘CLIMATE.CATEGORY’` column.

 ---
 ## Hypothesis Testing